-In this work, we propose a computational approach to the triadic model of semiosis (meaning processes), as stated by Charles Sanders Peirce.
-His model of semiosis represents a key element in the construction of the next generation of intelligent artifacts able to overcome current AI limitations, such as the symbol grounding problem.
-The contributions of the Peircean semiotics to the construction of intelligent systems were not yet systematically explored.
-In fact, most approaches in the literature adopt a naïve definition of semiosis, which usually plays a secondary role in the study.
-Our research, on the other hand, strives for a strong theoretical foundation for meaning processes, as well as its realization within digital computers.
-We investigate theoretical constraints about the feasibility of simulated semiosis.
+Abstract -- In this work we propose computational approach to the Peircean triadic model of semiosis (meaning processes).
+We investigate several theoretical constraints on the feasibility of a simulated semiosis within digital computers.
 These constraints, which are basic requirements for the simulation of semiosis, refer to the synthesis of irreducible triadic relations (Sign - Object - Interpretant).
 We examine the internal organization of the triad, that is, the relative position of its elements and how they relate to each other by determinative relations.
-We also suggest a multi-level (micro and macro-semiosis) computational approach based on self-organization principles.
+We also suggest a computational approach based on selforganization principles.
 In this context, relations of determination are described as emergent properties of the system.

-1 INTRODUCTION
+1. INTRODUCTION

-Computational-based methodologies have been used to design virtual experimental protocols, where it is possible to simulate the predictions derived from theoretical models (Bedau 1998, Parisi 2001), in particular those describing semiotic processes in artificial systems.
-Computer simulations can be used to study different levels of the organization of semiotic processes (Cangelosi & Turner 2002, Parisi & Cangelosi 2002, Perfors 2002).
-These levels include the simulation of syntactic structures (Batali 1998, Batali 1998, Kirby 1999), morpho-syntactic compositionality (Ellefson 2002), lexicalization phenomena (Hurford 1991, Steels 1999, Cangelosi & Parisi 1998, Steels et al. 2002), symbolic competence (Cangelosi 2001), communication (Hutchins & Hazlehurst 1995, Steels
+Computational-based methodologies have been used to design virtual experimental protocols, where it is possible to simulate the predictions derived from theoretical models [1, 2], in particular those describing semiotic processes in artificial systems.
+Computer simulations can be used to study different levels of the organization of semiotic processes [3, 4, 5].
+These levels include the simulation of syntactic structures [6, 7, 8], morpho-syntactic compositionality [9], lexicalization phenomena [10, 11, 12, 13], symbolic competence [14], communication [15, 16, 17, 18], and meaning creation in communication [19, 20].